What does ARR mean?

 Helping prospects to visualise the results your software can achieve is a huge part of what your marketing team should be striving to do.
 Without putting this effort in, subscribers can easily be lured away by competitors.

 Your customer service team also plays a huge role in implementing your retention strategy and the customer delight phase of your buyer’s journey.
-They can offer product support, encourage the purchase of add-ons or subscription tier upgrades that help the customer get more out of your software.
+They can offer product support, and encourage the purchase of add-ons or subscription tier upgrades that help the customer get more out of your software.

-Why is ARR growth Important?
+Why is ARR growth important?

 The value of the SaaS industry is increasing, attracting plenty of competitors who are vying for a piece of your customers’ budget.
 Because of the nature of the product you sell – intangible, service-based technology – keeping up with advances and developments in the software realm is crucial.